Secret Invasion (miniseries): Title sequence

-A screenshot from the opening title sequence, in which generative artificial intelligence was used in part to help create the sequence; the use of AI was criticized.
+A screenshot from the opening title sequence, in which generative AI was used in part to help create the sequence; the use of AI was criticized.

-The opening title sequence was created by Method Studios using generative artificial intelligence, which prompted significant backlash online.
+The opening title sequence was created by Method Studios using generative AI, which prompted significant backlash online.
 Some commentators felt this was particularly poor timing given the series was released during the 2023 Writers Guild of America strike for which the use of artificial intelligence over real people was a key issue, with language about protecting writers against the use of AI in the writing process.
 Method Studios issued a statement in response to criticism stating that none of their artists had been replaced with artificial intelligence for the sequence and that the technology, both existing and custom-built for this series, was just one tool that their team used to achieve a specific final look.
 The statement elaborated that many elements in the sequence were created using traditional tools and techniques, and the artificial intelligence technology was just used to add an "otherworldly and alien look" which the creative team felt "perfectly aligned with the project's overall theme and the desired aesthetic".
 Storyboard artists and animators on the series expressed disappointment in the opening sequence being generated by AI.